sunyj/petal/README.md

 - Only tested on Linux with Python 3.8.
 - Should work on MacOS, but no extensive tests yet.
-- Highly unlikely to work properly on Windows for now.
-However, as petal only uses the standard library, it should not be too difficult to make it.
+- Unlikely to work properly on Windows for now, but should be fairly easy to make it work as petal only uses the standard library.